jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

     (f) conspiring with any other person to contravene the provision
   - **control** , in subpart 1B of Part 2B, has the meaning set out in section 36S
   - **co-operative company** means a company that is registered as a co-operative company under the Co-operative Companies Act 1996
-  - **Court** means, in relation to any matter, the Court before which the matter is to be determined
+  - **court** means, in relation to any matter, the court before which the matter is to be determined
   - **deal** , in Part 3, in relation to a futures contract, has the meaning set out in section 37(5) and (6)
   - **dealings in securities** , in subpart 2 of Part 1,—
     (a) means, in relation to securities listed on a registered market, any of the following steps: